jacquetpi/scroogevm/README.md

 output_folder="results-decreasing-workload"
 ./launchallfromjson.sh "$input" "$output_folder"
 ```
-NB: input represents one of the json file obtained from our archive.
+NB: input represents one of the json files obtained from our archive.
 This parameter may be adapted
 NB: output_folder will be a directory used to store obtained results.
 Specified location is later needed for the notebook analysis.
 This parameter may be adapted.

 Third, to analyse the results, launch the notebook (a jupyter notebook is pre-installed in our requirements):